All About Peppers

 Sweet, fruity, spicy

-Lemon Spice Jalapeno
+Lemon Jalapeno

 Ripens to a beautiful yellow color with mild to moderate heat depending on growing conditions.
 Bred at New Mexico State University Chile Pepper Institute.
 More fruitiness than a regular jalapeno.
 Very productive plants.